salama/object-machine/object/instructions.md

 The possibly most used instruction is Set, which moves data from one object to another.
 Since we have an object machine, there is no other place for data to be but inside objects.
 This is a bit like the opposite of a register machine model, which never moves data straight from memory to memory.

-The Set Intruction needs the two addresses of the data, and to model that we use an interger index into the object.
+The Set Instruction needs the two addresses of the data, and to model that we use an integer index into the object.
 So the machine views the object as an array-like structure, with the fixed overhead of type and layout described earlier.
 While the index is 0 based, that includes the Layout and as such any payload data starts at index 1.

 While it would have been nice to design the access by name, this requires non-existing hardware support, like content addressable memory, to be efficient.
-On current hardware it would fix the implementation of the inevitable name to index lookup, which we wanted to avoid.
-There is an instruction for that lookup called InstanceGet, see below.
+On current hardware it would fix the implementation of the inevitable name to index look-up, which we wanted to avoid.
+There is an instruction for that look-up called InstanceGet, see below.

 The Slot unifies the object/index pair into a sort of address and the Set takes to and from addresses, and moves data between them.
 For two objects a and b with instance variables foo and bar, meta code for the Set instruction would be